 If your solicitor arranged the appointment he will contact you upon receipt of the report.
 If the report is arranged by the insurance company, then you may or may not get to see the report.
 If the report is supportive of your injuries then it is likely that you will not get to see the report.
 This is however usually a good sign as the only medical evidence available will be from your doctors.

-If you have any further questions regarding medico-legal examinations, please do not hesitate to ask your personal injury lawyers.
+If you have any further questions regarding medico-legal examinations, please do not hesitate to ask your personal injury and compensation lawyers in Sydney.

 Publish Date: March 18, 2008